lainproliant/toolbox-cpp/README.md

 Lain's Personal C++ Toolbox
 ===========================

-A header-only meta library containing many custom tools and other header-only libraries which make C++ life easier.
+A header-only meta library with tools to make C++ life more fun.

 Included among these are the following sets of tools:

 + Custom Tools
   + `<lain/exception.h>`: A sensible Exception base class.